mozilla-services/contile/README.md

         -p 5000:5000 \
         mozilla/contile-integration-tests-partner
     ```
 4. Configuration settings are contained in the sample `sa-test.toml` file at the root of the Contile repository.
 You may change settings [there](sa-test.toml) that pertain to your local development on Contile.
 5. Start the local dev application by running:
 ```shell
  #! /bin/bash
 RUST_LOG=contile=trace,config=debug \
     cargo run -- --config sa-test.toml #--debug-settings
 ```
-6. If you used the sample `sa-test.toml` configuration file for settings, you should
-be able to make requests to the dev server like so:
+6. Check that the service can accept requests by running:
 ```shell
 curl -v http://localhost:8000/v1/tiles -H "User-Agent:Mozilla/5.0 (Windows NT 10.0; Win64; x64; rv:103.0) Gecko/20100101 Firefox/103.0"
 ```